Writer, photographer, artist, dog-lover…

 I like to start things, I guess you could say.
 I was one of the people who started S&R and am the ostensible ringleader.
 I started The 5th Estate, the precursor to S&R, and for awhile there it was the best thing on the LiveJournal network.
 In the summer of 2012 I rounded up a lot of my fantastic photographer friends and started 5280 Lens Mafia.
 And all the way back in April of 1994 I started Lullaby Pit, making it one of the first 2,000 branded Web sites in the world.

 I’m an innovator in the business world, too.
 I’ve founded or co-founded a couple small companies and have developed all kinds of genuinely new, nobody-ever-did-this-before programs for my employers and clients.
-(You can learn more about my business offerings at Black Dog Strategic.).
-I even started a campaign for president (okay, maybe this one wasn’t entirely serious).
+(You can learn more about my business offerings at Samuel wordSmith.).
+I even started a campaign for president.
+(Okay, maybe that one wasn’t entirely serious).

 Let’s see, what else?

-- I’m a poet.
-Who wishes he could earn a living being one.
+- I used to be a poet.
+Who foolishly wished he could earn a living being one.
+But couldn’t, so he retired.

-- My new creative passion, though, is photography.
+- My current creative passion is photography.
 I’ve always wanted to do something visual and have been fortunate to have friends who were talented shooters.
 So I finally bought a camera and set about the business of learning a new skill from the ground up.
 Vertical learning curves do not scare me, apparently.
+Check me out at Sam Smith Photography.

 - I’m a natural born teacher, although I get frustrated with how little learning is valued in the US.
-I’ve taught at a variety of schools, including the University of Colorado, Iowa State University, Salem College, Winston-Salem State, St. Bonaventure and the University of Denver.
+I taught at a variety of schools, including the University of Colorado, Iowa State University, Salem College, Winston-Salem State, St. Bonaventure and the University of Denver.
+Then I ran screaming.

 - Politically I’m probably most easily labeled as a “progressive,” although the “easily” part is guaranteed to lead a slothful thinker into trouble.
 For instance, I hold some views that are seen as extremely “conservative.”
 In general, I think that our labels are pretty counter-poductive – “left/right” and “blue/red” are mostly clever PR tactics that let the have-mores divide and conquer the have-lesses.
 There’s a divide in the world, all right, but it ain’t left vs. right – it’s top vs. bottom.
 Once you process that and factor in my rabid belief in education, you begin to understand why most conventional political distinctions make no sense to me.
 At all.

-- I’m a freak about music, and I write occasionally about music’s role in the broader culture.
+- I’m a freak about music, and I write occasionally about its role in the broader culture.

 - I love sports and get pretty worked up about its role in the culture, too.
-When I’m not thinking too hard about it, though, I’m rooting on my favorite teams: Chelsea FC (I’m a board of directors member and Web/social media director for the Rocky Mountain Blues Chelsea Supporters Club); Wake Forest University; the Boston Red Sox; the Denver Broncos and Carolina Panthers; the Denver Nuggets; the University of Colorado; and the Colorado Rapids.
+When I’m not thinking too hard about it, though, I’m rooting on my favorite teams: Chelsea FC (#ktbffh); Wake Forest University; the Boston Red Sox; the Denver Nuggets; the University of Colorado; and the Colorado Rapids.
+I’m also a Broncos fan, although truth be told I’m about done with the NFL thanks to the way the league has lined up against Colin Kaepernick and the other players protesting for simple justice.

 - Born in February of 1961, I’m on the very front edge of Generation X, and generational dynamics are a key theme in both my blogging and professional lives.